 When our residential home project wasn’t able to get financing we started looking for solutions to bringing costs down.
+Hope you find this resource useful.
 One of our ideas to get more space was to put up an outbuilding.
 We looked into prefab units, but found we could build cheaper or equal to everything out there.
 In particular, we found you can have a custom steel frame (think pole barn) structure manufactured and shipped to us rather inexpensively.
-The steel frame gives exceptional strength for wind and roof loads (great for Michigan snow) and provides a surface for mounting both interior and exterior walls.
+As roofer explained, the steel frame gives exceptional strength for wind and roof loads (great for Michigan snow) and provides a surface for mounting both interior and exterior walls.
 Another bonus is being able to use concrete on a second floor and flattening a roof pitch down to 12 : 1/2.

 Some of the features of this plan include: